Getting Started

 UseAlpha

 input should only be enabled if an alpha texture has actually been provided.
-To achieve this:
+To achieve this:- Drag a pin from the previously created

 Get In-AlphaTexture